2006 NASCAR Nextel Cup Series: Food City 500

-The fifth race of the season, the Food City 500, was held at Bristol Motor Speedway on March 26, 2006.
+The Food City 500, was held at Bristol Motor Speedway on March 26.
 Qualifying was cancelled on March 24 due to snow, sleet and rain, and the field was set with top 35 owners points from 2005, the Champion's Provisional (for Terry Labonte) and seven others, based on qualifying attempts in 2006.
 As a result, 2005 champion Tony Stewart sat on pole.